fajieyuan/recommendation_transfer_learning_pretraining/README.md

 5 TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback       Arxiv: https://arxiv.org/pdf/2206.06190.pdf

+# This is my one of my favorite paper.

 Keywords: tranfer learning, pre-training, mixture-of-modality, content-based recommendation, general-purpose recommender system

 Learning big models and then transfer has become the de facto practice in computer vision (CV) and natural language processing (NLP).
 However, such unified